How to Subtract Two Bash Variables? [4+ Easy Approaches]

 4 Practical Examples Related to Subtracting Two Bash Variables

-In this section, I will show you some approaches to subtracting two bash variables using double bracket (()), using arithmetic expansion $(()), using the declare command, using the expr command, and using the let command.
+The following section of this article will show you some approaches to subtracting two bash variables, such as using double bracket (()), using arithmetic expansion $(()), using the declare command, using the expr command, and using the let command.
 Without further delay, let’s jump into the topic.

 Example 01: Subtract Two Variables